krpauto/krpauto/README.md

 Hi, my name Kevin Rivaldo Panggabean.
-I like to code, These repositories contain my project.
+I like to coding, These repositories contain my project.